-In this dekad the comparison of satellite rainfall estimation and climatological average shows that was slight to large increase of rainfall was observed over Benishangul Gumuz, Tigray, Amhara and western Oromia regions.
+In this dekad the comparison of satellite rainfall estimation and climatological average shows that was slight to large increase of rainfall was observed over Benishangul Gumuz, Tigray, Amhara, western Oromia and some pocket areas of Gambella regions.
 On the other hand, a slight to moderate decrease in rainfall was observed in South West Ethiopia, South Ethiopia, Sidama, Central Ethiopia and central Oromia regions.
 No change in the rest part of the country.